The 4:44 rapper has been on a career-long quest to turn his albums into B2B products that maximize mobile technology.

 By the time The Blueprint 3 dropped in 2009, the technology had improved.
 Jay had a brief exclusive partnership with both streaming platform Rhapsody and MTV to give fans early access before the official launch.

 But things heated up in 2010 when Jay released his memoir and autobiography, Decoded.
 Hov teamed up with Microsoft Bing search engine for an expansive rollout.
-Here’s a short YouTube clip that breaks down how the project was a joint opportunity for Bing to show off its new navigation capabilities and for Jay Z to immerse pages of his books in unique locations across the world:

 The book spent 19 weeks on the bestsellers list, Bing had an 11.7% increase in website traffic, and briefly entered the top 10 of visited websites.
 While it wasn’t a typical Jay Z album-cell phone deal, it informed his future cell phone deals in two ways.